stormchaserroleplaying/stormchaserRPG/Equipment/Armour/Piece/index.md

 This shirt or jacket is constructed of hard-boiled leather carefully sewn together and reinforced with riveted metal segments.

 ### Chain Torso Armour Piece
 This armour piece is a shirt of chain mail.
-When worn without limb pieces, it is counted as medium armour and acts as a chain shirt.
+When worn without limb pieces, it is counted as light armour and acts as a chain shirt.

 ### Hide Torso Armour Piece
 This armour piece is a shirt, wrap, or jacket constructed of the tanned and preserved skin of a thick-skinned beast.